felixmulder/morun/README.md

 Moronic runner, beautiful but dumb.

-morun aims to be the goto runner for users wanting a clean, "pretty" and usefull runner.
+morun aims to be the goto runner for users wanting a clean, "pretty" and useful runner.
 For now morun is really dumb - it can only run applications.

 Make and run using: